Bachchhan Paandey: Critical response

 Upon release, Bachchhan Paandey received mixed-to-negative reviews from critics.
 A critic from Bollywood Hungama rated the film 3.5/5 stars and wrote "Bachchhan Paandey is a must watch for the fans of Akshay Kumar and masala cinema."
 Ronak Kotecha of The Times of India gave the film 2.5 out of 5 stars and called it "a chaotic mess of quirky and clichéd characters".

 Saibal Chatterjee of NDTV rated the film 1.5 out of 5 stars and wrote "Bachchhan Paandey is a bewildering melee of a film in which the fundamental cinematic principles have been mercilessly mauled.
 It rides solely and squarely on the starry, over-the-top presence of Akshay Kumar."
 Sonil Dedhia of News18 reviewed the film and opined "Arshan Warsi and Kriti Sanon are the only saving graces of this otherwise shoddy movie.
 The film arbitrarily packs in elements of every genre without actually bothering to stop and see if the mix does work and ends up like an overcooked stew."

 Shubhra Gupta of Indian Express rated the film 1 out 5 stars and highlighted "Nothing about this Akshay Kumar-Kriti Sanon film reaches the level of hilarity plus inspired lunacy of the original, Jigarthanda."
 Anuj Kumar of The Hindu reviewed the film and opined "Director Farhad Samji has imbued Karthik Subbaraj's dark-shaded quirky Tamil comedy with the soul of a Sajid Khan film... and the result is underwhelming.
 A laboured adaptation of 'Jigarthanda,' the film misses the target."

-Monica Rawal Kukreja of Hindustan Times termed his review as "Bachchhan Paandey, as a whole, is a masala flick, which Akshay Kumar fans can't complain about.
+Monica Rawal Kukreja of Hindustan Times termed her review as "Bachchhan Paandey, as a whole, is a masala flick, which Akshay Kumar fans can't complain about.
 But, with an interesting plot at hand, it could have been much better."
 Devesh Sharma of Filmfare rated the film 2.6 out of 5 stars and wrote "Bachchhan Panday is a case of opportunity missed.
 It survives because of Akshay and Kriti.
 Both deserve to be cast in a better film together."